wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/test_mode.md

 ## Technical details
 * When using `Test` mode, an interaction with Wayfair that would normally change the state of Wayfair order data is requested with a `dryMode` flag, which instructs Wayfair's systems to avoid changing state while processing the request.

-* **Though the `Test` mode does not currently use the Wayfair API Sandbox, changes to API Sandbox data may impact the behavior the Wayfiar plugin when it is in `Test` mode.**
+* **Though the `Test` mode does not currently use the Wayfair API Sandbox, changes to API Sandbox data may impact the behavior of the Wayfair plugin when it is in `Test` mode.**